ethosdev/ethosdev.github.io/beacon-chain.md

 (Beacon Chain specification v0.12 is used in this explainer.)

-A slot is a chance for a block to be added to the Beacon Chain and shards.
-You can imagine that the Beacon Chain and shard chains are choreographed in lockstep.
-Every 12 seconds, one beacon (chain) block and 64 shard blocks are added when the system is running optimally.
+A slot is a chance for a block to be added to the Beacon Chain.
+Every 12 seconds, one block is added when the system is running optimally.
 Validators do need to be roughly [synchronized with time.](https://ethresear.ch/t/network-adjusted-timestamps/4187)

 A slot is like the block time, but slots can be empty.
-Genesis blocks for the Beacon Chain and shards are at Slot 0.
-Shards will start at a future epoch than the Beacon Chain's Epoch 0, but will have their own Epoch 0 that includes their genesis blocks.
+The Beacon Chain genesis block is at Slot 0.

 ## **Introduction to Validators, Attestations, and the Beacon Chain**